shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/musicality.rst

           &= T^{μν} \; ∂_μ^♭ ⊗ ∂_ν^♯ \\
           &= T^{μν} \; η_{μγ} \; dx^{γ} ⊗ ∂_ν

-In comparison to Ricci calculus, musicality serves as a means to clearly articulate the tensor basis alongside its components.
+Compared to Ricci calculus, musicality serves as a means to clearly articulate the tensor basis alongside its components.
 Those familiar with abstract index notation may initially perceive the musical notation with explicit tensor bases as merely introducing additional symbols.
 However, the practical utility of this notation becomes evident when conducting real calculations with all elements of the Cartan-Hodge formalism.